Qualifications Explained

 Apprenticeships Qualifications

-Kirklees College is one of the region’s biggest Apprenticeship providers with over 1,000 apprentices working in approximately 1,000 businesses.
+Kirklees College is one of the region’s biggest apprenticeship providers with over 1,000 apprentices working in approximately 1,000 businesses.

 Apprenticeships are work-based training programmes designed around the needs of employers and can lead to nationally recognised qualifications.

-An Apprenticeship can take anything between one and four years and are available at three levels, Intermediate (equivalent to GCSE Level), Advanced (equivalent to A-Levels) and Higher (degree level).
+An apprenticeship can take anything between one and four years and are available at three levels, Intermediate (equivalent to GCSE Level), Advanced (equivalent to A-Levels) and Higher (degree level).

-This can take up to two months and includes participating in a professional discussion, completing a skills assessment/task, a workplace observation and completing on-line assessment/exam.
+This can take up to two months and includes participating in a professional discussion, completing a skills assessment/task, a workplace observation and completing online assessment/exam.

 T Level Qualifications